aws-solutions-library-samples/guidance-for-utility-bill-processing-on-aws/README.md

 ### Project folder structure

-- assets - graphics used in this README
+- assets - graphics used in this README, sample invoice for testing
 - deployment - empty, CDK synthesizes stack here for deployment
 - source
   - bin - stores TypeScript app invoked by CDK